East Cornwall · PL31 · Cornwall Council North

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Bodmin, that work is shaped by the place itself — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Bodmin sits in East Cornwall, and that geography ends up in the drawings — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward barn conversions on the moor edge and Victorian terraces.

 • Conservation Area